BradleyCanty/DIY-21700-Battery-System/README.md

 The web store for buying these kits is under development as of 2026/09/08 The link to purchase kits is here [PUT LINK TO WEB STORE]

-Whether building from raw materials or building from the kit, pictures and descriptions are provided at each step of the build process.
+Whether building from raw materials or building from the kit, pictures and descriptions are provided at each step to aid in the build process.

 ## The Battery System
 The battery system consists of the following components: